-ICR-Related Values and HQICCs - Annual Reconfiguration Auctions (ER21-496)
+• ICR-Related Values and HQICCs - Annual Reconfiguration Auctions (ER21-496)

 On November 25, 2020, ISO-NE and NEPOOL jointly filed materials that identify the Installed Capacity Requirement ("ICR"), Local Sourcing Requirements ("LSR"), Maximum Capacity Limits ("MCL"), Hydro Quebec Interconnection Capability Credits ("HQICCs"), and capacity requirement values for the System-Wide and Marginal Reliability Impact Capacity Demand Curves (collectively, the "ICR-Related Values") for the third annual reconfiguration auction ("ARA") for the 2021-22 Capability Year, the second ARA for the 2022-23 Capability Year, and the first ARA for the 2023-24 Capability Year.
 The ICR-Related Values were supported by the Participants Committee at its November 5, 2020 meeting (Consent Agenda Items 3 and 4).
 A January 24, 2021 effective date was requested.
-Comments on this filing are due December 15, 2021.
-Thus far, Dominion and NRG have filed doc-less interventions.
+Comments on this filing were due December 15, 2020; none were filed.
+Dominion, NRG, NESCOE and National Grid filed doc-less interventions.
+This matter is pending before the FERC.
 If you have any questions concerning these matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).